darrylad/payloadsurveillanceapp/README.md

 # payloadsurveillanceapp

-A flutter app that shows the live readings and graphs of payload weights.
+A flutter app that shows the live readings and graphs of payload weights and GPS Location.

 This project is a part of the course ME304 (Instrumentation and Control Systems), at IIT Indore, and was used to demonstrate a project regarding smart and wireless payload monitoring for heavy vehicles.